olly-mapps/techmodal-challenge/README.md

 ### Forecasting Method
 - Our time series is event driven, so we first need to determine the daily order quantity and type  :white_check_mark:
-- We will also analyse relationships to determine if there are any other useful predictors
+- We will also analyse relationships to determine if there are any other useful predictors ✅
   - <strike> Delivery region could be used </strike>
-  - Order IDs?
-(Do some graphs for this)
+  - <strike> Order IDs?
+(Do some graphs for this) </strike>
 - Using this we can implement some time series forecasting method

 ### Optimisation Method